 Malaysia Destination Guide

-A unique mix between a developing nation and one offering the latest in modern innovation, Malaysia has all of the comforts of its neighbours Singapore and Thailand mixed with a unique culture and beauty all its own.
+Existing somewhere between a developing nation and one offering the latest in modern innovation, Malaysia has all of the comforts of its neighbours Singapore and Thailand mixed with a unique culture and beauty all its own.

 Make sure to stop for some shopping and entertainment at the impressive Bukit Bintang, an enormous shopping centre where something exciting happens around the clock.

-Flights to Malaysia land in Kuala Lumpur International Airport, worth checking out even if you arrived by an alternate route.
+Flights to Malaysia land in Kuala Lumpur International Airport, which is worth checking out even if you arrived by an alternate route.
 Its incredible architecture has ranked it one of the most beautiful airports in the world.

-Thrillseekers can continue their adventure with excellent zip lining courses, white water rafting and cliff diving, while those searching for a bit of rest and relaxation can try golfing or a day at the spa.
+Thrillseekers can continue their adventure with excellent zip-lining courses, white water rafting and cliff diving, while those searching for a bit of rest and relaxation can try golfing or a day at the spa.

-After indulging in the vendors' hot curries and delicious desserts, take a cooking class at the famous Nazlina Spice Station and learn how to recreate unique Malaysian flavours in the confines of your own kitchen.
+After indulging in hot curries and delicious desserts, take a cooking class at the famous Nazlina Spice Station and learn how to recreate unique Malaysian flavours in the confines of your own kitchen.